 The charge distribution of water lends to the easy formation of hydrogen bonds.
-These unique attractions occur between hydrogen atoms bound to electron-withdrawing atoms (like O, S) and smaller atoms with exposed lone pairs, most frequently oxygen).
+These unique attractions occur between hydrogen atoms bound to electron-withdrawing atoms (like O, S, N, F) and lone pairs on those atoms.

 Hydrogen bonding among water molecules and between liquid water and solutes has profound implications on all kinds of chemistry.
 The near tetrahedral geometry of that charge distribution also gives solid water (ice) a beautiful open hexagonal crystal structure.